cadbox1/glue-stack/docs/Building Glue Stack.md

 # Building Glue Stack

+1. Create a file to write down any questions you have or anything that's unclear in this document so that we can improve it to make it easier for the next person.

-1. Run the setup.sh as part of the [Running Locally](https://github.com/cadbox1/glue-stack#running-locally) process.
+2. Run the setup.sh as part of the [Running Locally](https://github.com/cadbox1/glue-stack#running-locally) process.
 This will install some of the tools we're going to need.

-2. Make a development folder in your home folder.
+3. Make a development folder in your home folder.
 This is for all your development stuff.

     1. Open terminal (Command+Space then type terminal - this is called spotlight)